-The Figures show the distribution of the tied economic capital across the various risk types and the divisions of the Bank.
+Figures 1 and 2 show the distribution of the tied economic capital across the various risk types and the divisions of the Bank.

-Management bears overall responsibility for the risk management process and defines the general conditions for managing the various risk types.
-A central department, Risk Controlling, acts independently of the various front offices in organisational terms as required by the Minimum Requirements for Risk Management (MaRisk) for banks and financial service institutions.
-Working closely with the Finance Department, this department ensures a constant flow of information to the Bank's management and Advisory Board.
-Risk Controlling is responsible for developing and overseeing the systems used in overall bank management and risk management.
-The department carries out a risk inventory every month and sets the risk amounts of the various risk types against the available economic capital.
-As part of the risk management process, we ensure that excessive concentrations of risk do not exist in either the various risk types or across the risk types.
+Management has overall responsibility for the risk management process and defines the general conditions for managing the various risk types.
+The Risk Controlling unit acts independently of the various front offices in organisational terms, in accordance with the Minimum Requirements for Risk Management (MaRisk) for banks and financial services institutions.
+This unit works closely with the other central staff areas to ensure a constant and timely flow of information to the Bank's Management and Advisory Board, and is responsible for developing and overseeing the systems used in overall bank and risk management.
+Risk Controlling carries out a risk inventory at regular intervals and compares the risk amounts of the various risk types with the available economic capital.
+As part of the risk management process, we ensure in line with our strategy that excessive concentrations of risk do not exist, either within or across risk classes.

-Berenberg employs the traditional model of three lines of defence.
-As the first line of defence, the operational managers of the various divisions bear responsibility and accountability as risk owners for assessing, managing, and reducing risks.
-This role also encompasses the implementation and monitoring of organisational safeguards and control activities anchored within the processes.
+In its risk management, Berenberg employs the classic model of three lines of defence.
+In the first line of defence, the operational managers in the Bank's various units are risk owners with responsibility and accountability for assessing, managing and mitigating risk.
+This includes the implementation and monitoring of organisational hedging operations and control activities anchored in the processes.

-As the second line of defence, the Risk Controlling and Compliance Departments facilitate and supervise the implementation of an effective risk management system by the operating divisions and assure independent risk reporting within the Bank.
+In the second line of defence, the Risk Controlling and Compliance units facilitate and monitor the implementation of effective risk management in the other units and ensure independent risk reporting within the Bank.

-As the third line of defence, the independent Internal Audit Department follows a risk-oriented approach to determine the effectiveness of risk assessment within the Bank and the efficacy of task fulfilment by the first and second lines of defence.
+The third line of defence consists of the Bank's independent Internal Audit Department, which employs a risk-oriented approach to evaluate how effectively Berenberg controls its risks and how well the first and second lines of defence perform their tasks.

-A back office department that is organisationally independent from the front office departments employs a wide-ranging limit structure to monitor the exposure to counterparty risk.
-A wide range of analyses carried out by Risk Controlling is used to support the management of default risk at overall portfolio level.
+A Back Office Department organisationally independent of the front office monitors exposure to counterparty risk using a wide-ranging limit structure.
+A range of targeted risk controlling analyses supports the management of default risk at the overall portfolio level.

-Market price risk arises from both short-term positions in the trading book and strategic liquidity reserve positions in the banking book.
-It is monitored by the Risk Controlling Department.
+Market price risk arises from both short-term positions in the trading book and strategic positions in the liquidity reserve, and is monitored by Risk Controlling.

-Risk Controlling also quantifies operational risk, the size of which is limited by a comprehensive set of rules and contingency plans.
+Risk Controlling also quantifies operational risk, the extent of which is limited by a comprehensive set of rules and contingency plans.

-The Treasury Department is responsible for the management of liquidity risk together with the Money Market Department.
-Risk Controlling is involved in the monitoring activity.
+Treasury is responsible for the management of liquidity risk, together with the Money Market Department.
+Risk Controlling is included in monitoring.